taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 *translation: "How big of a leak?
 Can we patch it?"*

 Vec: **"É fino, mas *longo*, quase todo o comprimento da conexão.
-Nova quer tentar, mas Kai e Beatriz acho que vai demorar muito tempo, e não vai nos comprar muito tempo de qualquer maneira."**
+Nova quer tentar, mas Kai e Beatriz acho que vai demorar muito tempo."**

 *translation: "It's thin but *long*, almost the whole length of the connection.
-Nova wants to try, but Kai and Beatriz think it will take too long, and won't buy us much time anyway."*
+Nova wants to try, but Kai and Beatriz think it will take too long."*

 Vec looks emotionally wrecked.